hhschede/machine_learning/project_1/ReadMe.md

 - plot.py : Contains functions to plot the learning curves of the models
 - preprocessing.py: Contains process_data() and transform_data() methods.
 These methods perform feature filtering, data standarization, polynomial building, PCA reduction and others.

-./figures folder:
-	This folder contains the figures found in the report

 grid_searching.ipyn:
 	This jupyter notebook is concerned with determining the hyperparameters of the regularizer and learning rate of our logistic regression function.